abhijitxy/Expense-Tracker-master/README.md

 - To view or edit existing expenses, click on the "Expenses" tab.
 - To set a budget and track progress, click on the "Budget" tab and enter the desired amount.

+# Support

+If you have any questions or need help using the Expense Tracker web application, please contact us at.
+Our support team is available to assist you.

 Setup: